nielsrolf/asana-worker/readme.md

 ```

 ### Explanation
-- Default Section: Defines default values for parameters.
+- sweep Section: Defines sweep values for parameters.
 Lists indicate a sweep will be performed over those values.
 - Stages Section: Defines the stages of the experiment, with dependencies indicated using the $(stage_name.parameter) syntax.
 When running schedule.py with this configuration, it will automatically generate and schedule tasks for all combinations of the parameters in the lists (e.g., for all combinations of size and cot).